-You can move a section within a reading list by dragging and dropping a single section or by temporarily adding one or more sections to My Bag and then inserting all bagged sections after another section in the list.
+You can move a section within a reading list by dragging and dropping a single section or by temporarily adding one or more sections to My clipboard and then inserting all added sections after another section in the list.

-To drag and drop a section, the section must be collapsed or have no items in it.
+To drag and drop a section, the section must be collapsed.
 Select the selection bar to the right of the section.

 To move one or more sections in multiple steps:

-- Select Bag it in the section menu of a section that you want to move.
-The section is added to My Bag.
+- Select Add to clipboard in the section menu of a section that you want to move.
+The section is added to the clipboard.
 Repeat for all sections that you want to move.

-- You cannot use My Bag to move both sections and citations at the same time.
+- You cannot use My Clipboard to move both sections and citations at the same time.

-- My Bag is emptied automatically if you navigate to another reading list.
+- My Clipboard is emptied automatically if you navigate to another reading list.

-- Hover your mouse at the bottom of the section after which you want to move all of the sections in My Bag and select Move.
-The sections in My Bag are moved beneath this section and My Bag is emptied.
+- Hover your mouse at the bottom of the section after which you want to move all the sections in My Clipboard and select Move.
+The sections in My Clipboard are moved beneath this section and My Clipboard is emptied.